I recently self-published my first Amazon Kindle book and got my very own ISBN No! That’s it, clearly, I’ve made it! 😉

 How to Self Publish on Kindle – Summary

 When the final manuscript is ready, it’s possible to outsource the last step of formatting for uploading to Amazon KDP.
 One point to note is that the old adage of ‘don’t judge a book by its cover’ is absolutely false in regard to selling ebooks on Amazon.

 Here is a feature that the telegraph.co.uk did on the topic:

-Well, that about wraps it up for how to self publish your first book on Amazon Kindle.
+Well, that about wraps it up for how to self publish on Amazon Kindle.

-Entrepreneurs that dedicate themselves to this one method, and do it well, regularly earn a six-figure income.
+Entrepreneurs that dedicate themselves to starting an Amazon business self publishing books, and do it well, regularly earn a six-figure income.

 Head over to the Amazon Kindle best-seller section now, and get started with your own niche research.

 If you have any comments or questions, do come and join our FREE FB Community to network and meet like-minded individuals all on a similar journey!